fixie-ai/ai-jsx/src/examples/bakeoff/loop-qa/README.md

 LangChain's logs are verbose yet also manage to omit key info like what model is being called.
 I also don't know how to turn them off.

 AI.JSX's logs are saved to `llmx.log`, and are viewable with `yarn view-logs`.
 (The subcommand there has affordances for filtering logs as well.)
 It includes info like what models are being called, and allows you to observe the input/output of the docs chunking process.

+### Code Readability: AI.JSX vs. LangChain

+### Code Readability: Imperative AI.JSX vs. LangChain

+I believe the imperative AI.JSX is more readable than LC.
+Looking at the code, it's obvious:

+- What model is being called
+- What params/prompts that model is being called with

+In the LangChain code, I looked in the following places, but couldn't find the same info:

+- The user-land code
+- A few LangChain source files
+- The LangChain logging
+- The wandb logging

+The AI.JSX implementation is also more type-safe; when you construct a `document`, AI.JSX correctly carries through the shape of your metadata, whereas LangChain downscales it to a very vague type.

+This comparison increases my conviction that chains are the wrong abstraction; I think they hide more than they help.